Jessicavazm/t1a1-workbook/README.md

 ```
 - Compiler languages translate the whole code in one go.
 - Compilers languages examples:C, C++, Pascal.
-- Processing is faster and more efficiently
+- Processing is faster and more efficiently .
-- Harder to debug since the error will only be displayed after reading the whole code
+- Harder to debug since the error will only be displayed after processing the whole document.
 ```
 - Interpreters languages are considered less secure, it requires less memory since no object is generated opposite to Compiler languages.
 Compiler are harder to debug since you need execute the whole code first, while Interpreter once the error occurs, you can see straight away.